cgwire/kitsu/docs/first_production/README.md

 ![Breakdown page text display](../img/getting-started/breakdown_text_display.png)

-During your breakdown, you may also realize that an asset is missing from the list.
+You may also realize an asset needs to be added to the list during your breakdown.

 You can create a new asset directly from the breakdown page.
-Click on the **+** on the right of the **All available assets**.
+Click the **+** on the right of the **All available assets**.

 ![Breakdown page create asset](../img/getting-started/breakdown_create_asset.png)